-Mumbai: Several activists detained while protesting against tree cutting in Aarey forest
+Mumbai: Activists detained while protesting against tree cutting in Aarey forest

 There were reports of the police charging at protestors with batons.
 Bulldozers were brought in by authorities as the demonstrators looked on.